 Whether you’re trying to channel your inner Rocky, secretly envy Gigi Hadid, or just want to mix up your workout routine, boxing-style workouts are all the rage in the studio scene right now, and these amazing spots are proof.
-Check out all that the NYC boxing world has to offer and get to jabbing — boxing is cheaper than therapy after all.
+Check out all that the NYC boxing world has to offer and get to jabbing — boxing is cheaper than therapy, after all.

 Boxing babies, this one’s for you.
 Lots of fitness classes may say they’re good for all levels, but this place actually delivers.
-Every sequence is broken down to help beginners catch on slowly before the intensity gets turned up.
-And they’ve even got two kinds of classes: one that focuses exclusively on boxing and another called Box WORK that mixes in HIIT-style training (think medicine ball throws, burpees, and kettlebell swings).
+Every sequence is broken down to help beginners catch on slowly before turning up.
+And they’ve even got two kinds of classes: one that focuses exclusively on boxing and another called "Box WORK" that mixes in HIIT-style training (think medicine ball throws, burpees, and kettlebell swings).
 Plus, this NoHo studio has an “asshole-free” policy, so the energy may get intense, but it’s always positive.

 When it comes to skill level, Mendez Boxing runs the gamut.
 With first-timers, world champs, and everyone in between, this Flatiron club offers an opportunity for both amateurs and pros to train or compete, or both.
 First-timers, your first group session is free, just pay $15 for hand wraps and gloves.
 And pros, you can use the studio’s two training rings and heavy bags to work out on your own.
 You’ll come for the authentic Fight Club feel, but stay for the great coaching and community.

 Don’t dismiss this national chain just ’cause it’s a chain.
 With an emphasis on heavy bag work—which means every student gets their own bag—you’ll feel like you’re in your own private gym.
 So whether you’re looking to burn fat, reduce stress, or just throw some high kicks, CKO is all about real people using real bags to get real results.
 And if you like HIIT-style workout, this spot is for you — once you get that heart rate up, it’ll stay up.
-Bonus: the first class at any of their Brooklyn or Queens locations is free.
+Bonus: the first class at any of their locations is free.

 At every Trinity Boxing Club training session you’ll feel like you’re fighting for the title, which means the vibes here can get pretty intense.
 Group classes are kept small and combine shadowboxing, sparring, and heavy bag and speed bag (the one that’s kept at eye level) work with conditioning exercises like jump rope.
 This Tribeca spot gets bonus points for focusing on form.
 They make sure you know the difference between boxing and throwing punches (no, they’re not the same thing).

 Church Street Boxing is the love child of an authentic fighting club and a welcoming NYC sweat spot.
-They offer more than 100 boxing, Muay Thai, MMA, and bootcamp classes a week (at all of their Tribeca locations), which means however you wanna hit it, they’ve got it.
+They offer more than 100 boxing, Muay Thai, MMA, and bootcamp classes a week (at all of their locations), which means however you wanna hit it, they’ve got it.
 And ladies, don’t let the fact that this is the largest boxing gym in the city keep deter you, half of the boxers at this gym are women.
 Honestly, the authentic, gritty vibe is the best part, so come feeling rough and tough and ready to fight.